yijiano/tp/docs/DeveloperGuide.md

 ### Item and ItemMap

-The Item class has three private variables, a name, a quantity, and an expiry date.
+The Item class has five private variables, a name, a quantity, an expiry date, a cost and a price.
 An Item may or may not have an expiry date, so we store it as an Optional, which handles empty values for us without using null.

 ![](diagrams/Item-ClassDiagram.png)